awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

   ```

   For backward compatibility, `Amazon S3 ` continues to support the V1 configuration\.
 + When you delete an object from your source bucket without specifying an object version ID, Amazon S3 adds a delete marker\.
 If you use V1 of the replication configuration XML, Amazon S3 replicates delete markers that resulted from user actions\.
 In other words, if the user deleted the object, and not if Amazon S3 deleted it because the object expired as part of lifecycle action\.
-In V2, Amazon S3 doesn't replicate delete markers\.
-Therefore, you must set the `DeleteMarkerReplication` element to `Disabled`\.

   ```
   ...